 2. Being struck by lightning

 If you live to age 80, the odds of being struck by lightning in your lifetime are 1 in 15,300, according to the National Weather Service.
-Your odds of being struck by lightning in any given year are much lower — about 1 in 1.2 million — but still much better than your odds of hitting Friday’s jackpot.
+Your odds of being struck by lightning in any given year are much worse — about 1 in 1.2 million — but still much better than your odds of hitting the current jackpot.

 3. Getting a hole-in-one

-An amateur golfer’s odds of getting a hole-in-one on a par 3 hole are roughly 1 in 12,500.
-For a pro, the odds of making the same ace are around 1 in 2,500.
+An amateur golfer’s odds of getting a hole-in-one on a par 3 hole are roughly 1 in 12,500, according to US Hole In One, a company that provides hole-in-one insurance for golf events.
+For a professional golfer, the odds of making the same ace are around 1 in 2,500.

 4. Being killed in a shark attack